2019-2020 Mentor Training

-Are you considering mentoring apprentices or interns on your ranch or farm?
-Do you want to improve your apprentice recruitment, selection, training, workflow and feedback?
+Considering mentoring apprentices or interns on your ranch or farm?
+Want to improve apprentice recruitment, selection, training, education/work balance work and feedback?

-Join us for our 7-session mentor training series for $50, or join any session for $10.
-Hosted by conference call with seasoned mentors.
+Join us for our free 7-session mentor training series.
+Hosted by conference call with seasoned mentors from the Quivira Coalition New Agrarian Program.
 Readings and templates are provided.

-Recruiting & Apprenticeship Descriptions (Th, Oct 12, 7-8am mountain time): How do you write an apprenticeship description that is both appealing and realistic about the ups and downs of ranching and farming?
+Recruiting & Apprenticeship Descriptions (Oct 22nd, 7 am MST) How do you write an apprenticeship description that is both appealing and realistic about the ups and downs of ranching and farming?
 Discuss what issues to address in the description, what to ask in the application, and where mentors have successfully recruited great apprentices.

-Evaluating Written Applications (Th, Oct 26, 7-8am, Mountain time): How do you sort through written applications?
+Evaluating Written Applications (Nov 12th, 7am MST) How do you sort through written applications?
 We will share a couple of rubrics, strategies for tackling the pile of applications, and templates for responses to applicants who you would like to interview and those you will decline.

-Setting Expectations (Th, Feb 1, 7-8am, Mountain time): Your apprentice is about to arrive.
+Setting Expectations (Jan 28th, 7 am MST) Your apprentice is about to arrive.
 Writing an apprenticeship agreement, creating a skills list, and setting clear boundaries at the beginning can support a successful apprenticeship.

 Agrarian Apprenticeship Handbook